MiSST article in the Times on Saturday the 11th of October

 Truda has served as a school Head and Governor in primary and secondary schools for over 20 years.
 She is also a member of the National Advisory Board for the Outward Bound Trust.

 Rachel, having worked for a number of years at Highbury Grove School and more recently The City of London Academy Highbury Grove, brings to MiSST considerable senior leadership experience.
 Rachel was the founding chair of the Highbury Grove School Foundation and raised significant sums of money to enhance the educational experience of the students.
 She has a BA and PGCE from Loughborough University and is currently undertaking an MSC at CASS Business School.
+She is also a governor in a Primary School.

 Jonathan read Music at the University of Manchester and holds a performance diploma on piano from The Associated Board.
 Since graduating, Jonathan has enjoyed a varied career as a music director, teacher and freelance pianist, organist and accompanist.
 He has toured nationally and internationally with soloists, choral groups and pop opera group G4.
 He has significant music teaching experience to young people of all ages and abilities including those with special educational needs and disabilities.